gmarzot/aiomoqt-python/README.md

 ## Acknowledgements

-This project takes inspiration from, and has benefited from the great work done by the [Meta/moxygen](https://github.com/facebookexperimental/moxygen) team, and the efforts of the MOQ IETF WG.
+This project takes inspiration from, and has benefited from the great work done by the [Meta/moxygen](https://github.com/facebookexperimental/moxygen) team, and the continued efforts of the MOQ IETF WG.